-Møller Institute, at Churchill College in the University of Cambridge recently (October 2019, 2018, 2019) delivered a five-day leadership and policy development programme for the British Council’s Future Leaders Connect initiative to 50 exceptional emerging policy leaders, aged 18-35, from India, Indonesia, Kenya, Mexico, Morocco, Nigeria, Pakistan, Tunisia, UK and USA.
+The Møller Institute, at Churchill College in the University of Cambridge recently (2017, 2018, 2019 and 2021) delivered a five-day leadership and policy development programme for the British Council’s Future Leaders Connect initiative to 50 exceptional emerging policy leaders, aged 18-35, from a range of countries including India, Indonesia, Kenya, Mexico, Morocco, Nigeria, Pakistan, Tunisia, UK and USA.

 To support the next generation of leaders in developing leadership skills, the British Council has developed Future Leaders Connect, a new global network for emerging policy leaders.
 Future Leaders Connect offers the next generation of leaders the opportunities, understanding and network they need to develop their skills in leadership and policymaking in an international context, while at the same time building a life-long connection to the UK.